By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 There are several forms that the hypoglycemic syndrome can take and we will adopt Dr. Samra’s classification;

 Vitamin B1 plays a role in the production of thyroxin, as does phenylalanine and tyrosine (the latter is the immediate forerunner of thyroxin).
 Thyroxin is also needed in the conversion of beta-carotene to vitamin A. Iodine deficiency may also be a factor in hypothyroidism.
+Also look up Hypothyroidism in Index.

 ALLERGIES are closely related to the hypoglycemic syndrome.
 Many asthmatics have improved their condition by adopting the hypoglycemic diet to be discussed later.
 Very often, when we adopt the hypoglycemic diet – by eating natural food – hitherto hidden allergies may emerge.
 Common foods, causing allergic reactions are cows milk, eggs, fish, crustaceans, legumes, grains and various seeds.
 These may all result in hypoglycemic symptoms.
 Food allergies often interfere with the proper absorption of nutrients in the intestines, thus causing vitamin and mineral deficiencies.
 Others obstruct the synthesis of neurotransmitters in the brain (such as serotonin), often resulting in ‘psychiatric’ disorders.
 Allergic reactions can be overcome by either avoiding the offending foods and/or by supplementation with special enzymes, vitamins and minerals.
 Depending on the severity of allergic reactions, these should be treated in consultation with professional nutritionists.